Residency Program in Dermatology

 General Information about Residency Training Programs at the UC Davis Veterinary Medical Teaching Hospital

 - A large and complete Health Sciences Library is located adjacent to the VMTH for support of the resident's clinical training and research activities.
 This library facility is one of five on the Davis Campus.
 Collectively, these libraries contain more than 2.3 million volumes and receive more than 51,000 periodical and journal titles annually.
+There is online access to the digital periodical and journals to which the campus library subscribes

 - The VMTH is committed to building strong relationships with its constituents.
 A major part of the resident's duties, therefore, includes timely communication with referring veterinarians and clients.